 A Colorado native, Ali enjoys spending time in the mountains with her husband, two dogs, and one grumpy cat.

-Interim Director of Development, College of Engineering, Design and Computing
+Interim Director of Development, College of Arts & Media

 With over 15 years of experience in fundraising and communication research, Jaime McMullen Garcia is the founder of Jovial Communication.
 Throughout her career, she has excelled in development and leadership positions in higher education and other nonprofit organizations.
 Her passion lies in the joy that comes from connecting donors with their philanthropic passions.